Elon Musk's Red Roadster Heads for Asteroid Belt | Sci-Tech Today

 The good news is that the Martians are probably less at risk of having an innovative Earthling's fancy four-wheeler landing on their heads, as it appears the Roadster's orbit will be further than Mars than planned.

-The red Roadster -- the production version of which will be, according to Musk, the fastest street-legal in history if and when it hits the market -- is expected to stay in orbit around the Sun for "several hundred million years" and possibly more than a billion, a spokesman for SpaceX has said.
+The red Roadster* is expected to stay in orbit around the Sun for "several hundred million years" and possibly more than a billion, a spokesman for SpaceX has said.
 The vehicle would at times "come extremely close to Mars," spokesman John Taylor said before the Falcon Heavy launch.

 The asteroid belt lies between the orbits of Mars and Jupiter, and contains most of the asteroids in the solar system, where they rotate around the sun.